· 6 min read

 “The solution,” she says, “is to plant plants.
 If we just focus on plants, everything else will fall into place.”

-This article was originally published on Symbiotica, a Medium publication. illuminem Voices is a democratic space presenting the thoughts and opinions of leading Sustainability & Energy writers, their opinions do not necessarily represent those of illuminem.
+This article is also published on Symbiotica. illuminem Voices is a democratic space presenting the thoughts and opinions of leading Sustainability & Energy writers, their opinions do not necessarily represent those of illuminem.